oracle/truffleruby/doc/user/distribution.md

 R and Python.
 However, GraalVM currently requires a click-through license and is distributed under the OTN license.

-Distributions of TruffleRuby with or without Sulong and with or without Graal are also made available on the [Releases page](https://github.com/oracle/truffleruby/releases).
+Distributions of TruffleRuby *for testing* are made available on the [Releases page](https://github.com/oracle/truffleruby/releases).

 Currently, these distributions are limited to Linux as we do not know a way to